Graham Freudenberg: Early life

+He wrote the documentary This Is Television (1960).

 Career

-Freudenberg wrote over a thousand speeches for several leaders of the Australian Labor Party at both the New South Wales state and federal level.
+Freudenberg wrote over a thousand speeches for several leaders of the Australian Labor Party at both the federal and state level, representing New South Wales.

 Senior Labor Party leaders for whom he prepared speeches included Arthur Calwell, Gough Whitlam, Neville Wran, Bob Hawke, Barrie Unsworth, Bob Carr and Simon Crean.
-He was "centrally involved" in policy speeches for fourteen federal elections and nine New South Wales state elections.
+He was "centrally involved" in policy speeches for fourteen federal elections and nine New South Wales State Elections.
 Freudenberg was principal speechwriter for the leading campaign "It's Time" speech that Labor leader Gough Whitlam presented at the launch of the Labor campaign for the 1972 Australian federal election.

+Honours

 In 1990 he was appointed a Member of the Order of Australia (AM) in recognition of "services to journalism, to parliament, and to politics".

-From 1995–1998 he served on the council of the National Library of Australia.
+From 1995 to 1998 he served on the council of the National Library of Australia.

 In June 2005, Freudenberg was inducted as a lifetime member of the Australian Labor Party (New South Wales Branch).

 He won the 2009 Walkley Book Award for Churchill and Australia.